MGS88/AIO_OpenStack_Stein/README.md

 # AIO_OpenStack_Stein

+You can download the file via google drive due that the file is larger than 2GB:

-OVA format Image of all in one openstack stein release based on Ubuntu 18.04 LTS for VirutalBox
+OVA format Image of all in one openstack stein release based on Ubuntu 18.04 LTS for VirutalBox to run it, choose the image under file > import appliance in Vbox manager

 # Host OS username/password:
 openstack/openstack , note: root password also "openstack"